KaiPereira/build-a-devboard/JOURNAL.md

 We haven't actually seen these types of caps yet, these are called external load capacitors, and they're placed in series with the crystal I/O's, these basically just ensure that the crystal resonates at it's proper frequency, I'd suggest researching a bit more if you're interested!

+## Flash storage

 Now lot's of SoC's include flash storage, but the RP2040 actually doesn't, so we need to add on our own flash storage!
+You can think of flash storage as like a faster version of an HDD, with less power consumption, more reliability but is usually a bit more expensive.

 Sadly, the RP2040 only supports up to 16mb of memory, so we'll just use a quad SPI flash memory IC (integrated circuit, those little chips on a board) like the **W25Q128JVS** used in the datasheet.